Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

 \begin{prop}[\cite{Jacobowitz1987}] Locally, a CR manifold $({\mc{M}}, {H},{J})$ is realisable if and only if it admits a complex transverse infinitesimal symmetry of $H^{(1,0)}$. \end{prop}

 The existence of a (real) transverse infinitesimal symmetry of $(\mc{M},H,J)$ is sufficient but not necessary for realisability.

 On a realisable CR manifold of dimension $2m+1$, the pullback of any holomorphic $(m+1,0)$-form from $\C^{m+1}$ to $\mc{M}$ gives rise to a closed section of the canonical bundle.
 So realisability provides an abundance of such forms.
-However, a closed section of the canonical bundle does not guarantee realisability \cite{Jacobowitz1987}, unless one has enough CR functions at disposal:
+For a `weaker' converse, having enough CR functions at disposal leads to the following result --- see also Remark \ref{rem:res+conj} below in relation to Trautman's conjecture.

-\begin{thm}[\cite{Jacobowitz1987}] Locally, a $(2m+1)$-dimensional CR manifold is realisable if and only if it admits $m$ strongly independent CR functions and a closed section of the canonical bundle. \end{thm}
+\begin{thm}[\cite{Jacobowitz1987}] Locally, a $(2m+1)$-dimensional CR manifold is realisable if and only if it admits $m$ strongly independent CR functions and a nowhere vanishing closed section of the canonical bundle. \end{thm}

-\begin{rem} In dimension three, it follows that once we know that $(\mc{M},H,J)$ admits a CR function, realisability becomes equivalent to the existence of a closed section of the canonical bundle. \end{rem}
+\begin{rem} In dimension three, it follows that once we know that $(\mc{M},H,J)$ admits a CR function, realisability becomes equivalent to the existence of a nowhere vanishing closed section of the canonical bundle. \end{rem}

 For ease of reference, we summarise the various criteria for the realisability of a CR manifold below.
-Given the following statement on a CR manifold $(\mc{M},H,J)$: \begin{enumerate} \item there is a (real) transverse symmetry of $(H,J)$; \item there is a (complex) transverse symmetry of $H^{(1,0)}$; \item the CR structure is realisable; \item there are $m+1$ independent CR functions; \item there are $m$ strongly independent CR functions and a closed section of $\mc{C}$; \item there is a closed section of $\mc{C}$; \end{enumerate} we have that
+Given the following statements on a CR manifold $(\mc{M},H,J)$: \begin{enumerate} \item there is a (real) transverse symmetry of $(H,J)$; \item there is a (complex) transverse symmetry of $H^{(1,0)}$; \item the CR structure is realisable; \item there are $m+1$ independent CR functions; \item there are $m$ strongly independent CR functions and a nowhere vanishing closed section of $\mc{C}$; \item there is a nowhere vanishing closed section of $\mc{C}$; \end{enumerate} we have that

-\begin{rem} Local sections of $H^{(0,1)}$ can be interpreted as so-called \emph{Cauchy--Riemann operators}, sometimes called \emph{Lewy operators}.
-CR functions thus correspond to smooth complex functions that lie in the kernel of all such operators.
+\begin{rem} Local sections of $H^{(0,1)}$ can be interpreted as \emph{Cauchy--Riemann operators}, sometimes called \emph{Lewy operators}.
+CR functions thus correspond to smooth complex-valued functions that lie in the kernel of all such operators.
 For a CR manifold embedded as a real hypersurface in complex space, these operators arise from the restriction of the standard Cauchy--Riemann operators on $\C^{m+1}$.
-We say that a Cauchy--Riemann operator $\ol{\partial}$ is \emph{solvable} at a point, if for each sufficiently smooth complex-valued function $\xi$ in its neighbourhood, there exists a complex-valued function $z$ in a possibly smaller neighbourhood such that
+We say that a Cauchy--Riemann operator $\ol{\partial}$ is \emph{solvable} at a point if for each sufficiently smooth complex-valued function $\xi$ in its neighbourhood, there exists a nowhere vanishing complex-valued function $z$ in a possibly smaller neighbourhood such that